mozilla/application-services/docs/build-and-publish-pipeline.md

 4. CircleCI runs Carthage to assemble a zipfile of built frameworks.
     * TODO: could a malicious dev dependency from step (3) influence the build environment here?
 5. CircleCI uses [dpl](https://github.com/travis-ci/dpl) to publish to GitHub as a release artifact.
-    * CircleCI config contains a github token with appropriate permissions to add release artifacts.
+    * CircleCI config contains a github token (owned by the @appsvc-moz GitHub account) with appropriate permissions to add release artifacts.
 6. Consumers fetch the published artifacts from GitHub during their build process, using Carthage.